C2DH/ranketwo-submissions/lessons/drafts/data.md

 ### 4.f Example database Sources

-If we create tables for all the different types of information or entities, we could have four tables (five, if the source itself also gets one, here table 1): persons (table 2), functions (table 3), places (table 4), organisations (table 5).
+If we create tables for all the different types of information or entities, we could have four tables (five, if the source itself also gets one, here table 1): persons (table 2), roles (table 3), places (table 4), organisations (table 5).
 We would want to have another one for historic events, that contains all of the entries above.
 Now the magic happens in the junction tables which we need to store the relations (or connectors).
 Here, persons and organisations are related (as in our table 3) or persons and events (our table 7).

 #### Table 1 — Source